-Enjoying a glass of high-quality wine has always been a transporting experience.
+Enjoying a glass of high-quality wine, in one of the epic wine regions of the world, is a transporting experience.
 For those who want to know more about the wine-making process and taste specific wines, visiting wine regions around the world makes for a perfect vacation.

 With little white houses scattered over steep hillsides and a blue sea in the background, the Aegean Islands are considered to be more of a holiday attraction.
 But when you look carefully, you will see that the island of Santorini is essentially a large vineyard.
 Samos and Crete are home to a variety of white and red grapes.
 All of them have excellent choices in restaurants only to make your visit a unique dine and wine experience.